ilpropheta/playground-ot4mmv6n/markdowns/exercise2.md

 The discussion can go on a bit more, because some other alternative exists.

-In general, an acceptable compromise to create interfaces consists in simply declare a virtual `=default` destructor:
+As said, the acceptable compromise to create interfaces consists in simply declare a virtual `=default` destructor:

 ```cpp
 class Interface